tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_1.md

 Then, the crackling explosion of a gunshot rang through the air.

-The street erupted into chaos.
+The street erupted into bedlam.
 People fled in all directions.
 I grabbed Emi tightly by the wrist.
 She was paralyzed: had to make her to start moving towards the house.
 Practically everyone was screaming in horrible solidarity with Mr. Baker.
 Someone elbowed me hard in the diaphragm, knocking the wind out of my lungs.
 Eventually, our feet landed on the sidewalk in front of our home.
 Then, a second gunshot.
 I couldn’t tell where it was coming from, nor did I see anyone injured.

 A few steps away from the door, I noticed something else.
 The air felt increasingly palpable: thick and granular, like I was wading through an invisible sandstorm.